NPTP/UnityInputSystemWrapper/README.md

 - [✔] A separate assembly so that some methods can be made internal and never callable by the outside game code.
 - [ ] When a player swaps device, an event is invoked that sends the new device and the player ID.
 In SP games, just the device is sent, no ID.
 - [ ] An input action reference can be translated to a binding on the currently active device, and that binding can be translated to a sprite for use on the UI.
 - [ ] Controls be rebound, with a simple button press to rebind.
 Device->Binding combos are written to/read from disk.
+Rebind(InputAction Name, Binding).
 - [ ] A "join mode" can be enabled where any button press on a currently unused device causes that device to be assigned to a new player.
 - [ ] Remove Addressables & Localization dependencies for now.